timothyhull/breadpool-self-eval/docs/game_video_clips.md

                 - The fourth blast from my whistle.
                 - The jam clock reaching 0:00.
             - Observed the SBO add the final points to determine if an overtime jam was necessary (it was not).
-            - Returned to a position adjacent to the pivot line while monitoring my stopwatch to ensure thirty seconds elapsed before the game result could become final.
+            - Returned to a position adjacent to the Pivot Line while monitoring my stopwatch to ensure thirty seconds elapsed before the game result could become final.
             - After they became available, I advised the HR that it had been over thirty seconds since the jam ended and that I could indicate the game was final whenever they were ready (≈1:47:30 mark).
             - Waited for the HR's indication that the game should become final before immediately blowing my whistle to signal the final outcome (≈1:47:37 mark).